richardstartin/richardstartin.github.io/_posts/2019-09-01-multidimensional-switches.md

 Sometimes masks will be retrieved, because the programmer aimed to match that value, but there may also be wildcards, where the programmer intended for the case not to constrain the attribute.
 The retrieved mask, and the wildcard, if either exist, must be united.
 Once the masks have been retrieved for all dimensions, they can be intersected to find the matching cases.
-It's possible that no cases match, so the guard bitmask with the position of the guard cases should be united with the result.
+It's possible that no cases match, so the guard bit mask with the position of the guard cases should be united with the result.
-In general, the resulting bitmask can have several bits set, but since the bits correspond to priority, calculating the first bit of the mask, supported by the `tzcnt` instruction, gives the position of the highest priority case in the expression.
+In general, the resulting bit mask can have several bits set, but since the bits correspond to priority, calculating the first bit of the mask, supported by the fast `tzcnt` instruction, gives the position of the highest priority case in the expression.
 That is, the first case to match the input.
-The guard bitmask has its only bit set at the last possible position, so never hides other cases.
+The guard bit mask has its only bit set at the last possible position, so never hides other cases.

 Concretely, how would some values of tuples of `attr1`, `attr2`, and `attr3` be matched?